EatThis.info

 From February 1 – 3 2023, EatThis organized another multi-day residency in horticulture.
 This time, comedian, writer, tv and radio host Dolf Jansen and corporate anthropologist Jitske Kramer were invited for a deep dive into the world of modern food production.
 The versatile duo started their journey with a visit to the Westlands Museum for some historical perspective, whereafter they paid visits to a selection of renowned Dutch horticulture companies for guided tours and meetings with their visionary leaders.
 With lots of media exposure, we haven’t only been able to immerse them into this wonderful world, but many viewers and readers as well.

-If you’d like to invite specific experts or influencers to get involved and be part of the next EatThis.
-In Residency, do not hesitate to contact us!
+We will keep you posted on specific project and activities that will come out of these ‘in residencies’.
+If you would like to join a residency or invite specific experts or influencers to get involved and be part of the next EatThis.
+In Residency, contact us!